Magnetic Materials for Quantum Magnonics: YIG films for quantum magnonics

 \section{YIG films for quantum magnonics}

 To use magnons as quantum data carriers in quantum magnonics, it is crucial to move beyond standing magnons in spherical resonators\cite{Lachance-Quirion2019,Lachance-Quirion2020,Xu2023,Li2022,Rani2025} and establish YIG films as the active medium for propagating single magnons.
-At RT, the highest bulk like quality YIG films, from micrometer to nanometer scales, have been grown on paramagnetic GGG substrates because of the nearly lattice matching between the two crystals \cite{Dubs2017,Dubs2020,Ding2020,Heyroth2019,Cornelissen2015,Onbasli2014,Hahn2014,Askarzadeh2025}.
+At RT, the highest bulk-like quality YIG films, from micrometer to nanometer scales, have been grown on paramagnetic GGG substrates because of the nearly perfect lattice matching between the two crystals \cite{Dubs2017,Dubs2020,Ding2020,Heyroth2019,Cornelissen2015,Onbasli2014,Hahn2014,Askarzadeh2025}.